jhalliday/internprojects/README.md

 In this project you will study the ecosystem of programming games and their platforms, with attention to their relevance for identifying the skills needed by Red Hat engineers.
 You will provide guidance and recommendations on the design of a game or game platform that may better suit our needs than existing offerings, perhaps including designing or prototyping.

 Note: For this project, the code provided with the candidate's application MUST take the form of an original bot for playing a code game such as those linked below.
-Any programming language may be used
+Any programming language may be used.

 Skills: Experience with game design, technical recruitment or middleware skills training may be beneficial.